A Labor of Love: Mom's Nut Rolls

 Instructions

 1. Scald milk and let cool until warm to touch.
 Add 2 tbsp. of the sugar and yeast.
 Stir with fork and let sit until bubbly.
-Beat eggs in mixer and add the rest of the sugar, salt, vanilla, sour cream and yeast mixture.
+Beat eggs in mixer and add the rest of the sugar, salt, vanilla, butter, sour cream and yeast mixture.
 Slowly add flour (one cup at a time) until dough starts to pull away from bowl.
 Flour hands and work area generously for the dough will be sticky.
+Knead for 10 minutes.
+Refrigerate dough for at least six hours or overnight.

 2. Divide into 5 balls of dough.
 Roll out each ball of dough into an approximate 9 x 12 rectangle.
 Spread nut or poppy seed filling to within 1 inch of the edge.
 Tucking in sides, roll tightly lengthwise pinching the seams once complete.
 Place rolls on parchment-lined (or lightly greased) baking sheets.
 Cover with plastic wrap and let sit in a warm area for about 2 hours.